 Super Strong Bones

 This is what you need, particularly as you get older, to prevent bad falls or injuries.
-Iron and calcium in seaweed supports your bones, while omega-3 fatty acids are beneficial for joints.
+Iron and calcium in seaweed support your bones, while omega-3 fatty acids are beneficial for joints.

 Give agar a try.
 This is a form of seaweed that is a good substitute for making gelatin and a vegan replacement for bone broth.